kirkhamett/shopcart1/README.md

 Please note that approx 17 min was used to setup the app and download app dependencies (node_modules)

+Application build using Angular 11

 Notes/nice to have:
 * bare minimum requirements
 * no css
 * no unit test
 * only total cart cost is computed, items and no. of items in cart not saved/displayed
+* best practices not followed
+* code not very optimized

 ## screenshot